SHAPA Elementary

 Education: BA in Psychology, MS in Early Childhood/Elementary Special Education (with endorsements in General Education and Reading Intervention)

-About: This is Mrs. Shaver’s first year at SHAPA but her 20th year of teaching.
+This is Mrs. Shaver’s second year at SHAPA and her 21st year of teaching.
 She has worked with preschool through 5th grade students in a range of settings and is passionate about supporting all kids in learning how to be the best version of themselves.
-Mrs. Shaver was born and raised in Oregon but has lived in Ireland and Washington state.
-She enjoys reading, napping, and traveling with her husband, three young sons, and their Sheepadoodle – Maggie.
+Professionally, she loves everything related to learning to read and reading intervention, multi-tiered systems of support (MTSS), learning disabilities, and special education law.
+She has taught in both suburban and rural settings and has been a learning specialist, literacy specialist, and classroom teacher.
+Personally, Mrs. Shaver was born and raised in Oregon but has lived in Ireland and Washington state.
+She enjoys reading, napping, spending time with extended family, paddleboarding, traveling with her husband & three young sons, and hanging out with their dogs: Sheepadoodle – Maggie & Lagotto – Simon (aka as a “Truffle Dog” = and yes, Oregon has truffles and we hope to train him to find them this Dec-March!).

 Frequently Asked Questions